nuts-foundation/nuts-specification/rfc/rfc006-distributed-registry.md

 - **replay** - DID documents are identified and published by their hash (SHA-256).
 Replaying will result in replaying the exact same content.
 - **message insertion** - [RFC004](rfc004-verifiable-transactional-graph.md) defines hashing and signing of published documents.
 - **deletion** - All DID documents are published and copied on a mesh network.
 Deletion of a single document will only occur locally and will not damage other nodes.
-- **modification** - DID documents can only be modified if they are published with a signature from one of the `authentication` keys.
+- **modification** - DID documents can only be modified if they are published with a signature from one of the `capabilityInvocation` keys.
 - **man-in-the-middle** - All communications is sent over two-way TLS and all documents are signed.
 A DID can not be hijacked since it is derived from the public key.
 - **denial of service** - This is out of scope and handled by [RFC004](rfc004-verifiable-transactional-graph.md).